NEARton/WhitePaper/src/nft_staking.md

 ## Summary

 In short, the more NFTs you stake, the more [$NEXP](./the_NEXP_token.md) you get.
-We give a bonus for staking more than one NFT for the same collection.
+We give a bonus for staking more than one NFT from the same collection.

-Rewards are earned per day (24h cycle) and you can claim them in any time.
+You earn rewards per day (24h cycle) and can claim them anytime.